bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 | 91–100 | Sovereign States | Industrialist power formed from the remnants of warring nations.
 They are governed by an oligarchical council whose members scheme and backstab to advance their own interests. |

 > ### THE CURSED
-> People transformed or bound by dreadful curses
+> People transformed or bound by dreadful curses ^Factions-The-Cursed

 | 1d100 | Name | Description |
 | :---: | --- | --- |